enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/length-operators-in-lua-i.md

 ---

-# Number of Length of Operator I
+# Number of Length Operator I

 ---